📚

 The Enlightenment

-These ideas generally included individual rights, republicanism, democracy, the separation of powers, equality, a distrust of aristocracy, and an emphasis on science over religion.
+The ideas of European philosophers, such as John Locke (natural rights), Thomas Hobbes and Jean-Jacques Rousseau (separation of powers) began to influence the thinking of Americans.
+These ideas included individual rights, republicanism, democracy, the separation of powers, equality, a distrust of aristocracy, and an emphasis on science over religion.

 Common Sense